Maharjn/TechBlog/README.md

 ## Usage
  This application will allow users to signup to the TechBlog site.Once the user Signedup successfully,they can view all the post and comment on the other user's post.

- The user can create new post and update/delete their own post.
+ The user can create a new post and update/delete their own post.

 ## License
 ![MIT-licensed](https://img.shields.io/badge/license-MIT-red)